-Funding may be requested from the CFI, Provinces, NSERC, CIHR, SSHRC, and Genome Canada.
-As eligibility of use of funds can vary between organizations, applicants are expected to communicate with these and other potential partners as they prepare the application.
+Funding could be requested from the CFI, Provinces, NSERC, CIHR, SSHRC, and Genome Canada.
+As they prepare the application, applicants are expected to communicate with these and other partners to discuss any potential funding requests and the eligibility of costs.